SQLITE_EXTERN char *sqlite3_temp_directory;

 It is not safe to read or modify this variable in more than one thread at a time.
 It is not safe to read or modify this variable if a database connection is being used at the same time in a separate thread.
 It is intended that this variable be set once as part of process initialization and before any SQLite interface routines have been called and that this variable remain unchanged thereafter.

 The temp_store_directory pragma may modify this variable and cause it to point to memory obtained from sqlite3_malloc.
 Furthermore, the temp_store_directory pragma always assumes that any string that this variable points to is held in memory obtained from sqlite3_malloc and the pragma may attempt to free that memory using sqlite3_free.
 Hence, if this variable is modified directly, either it should be made NULL or made to point to memory obtained from sqlite3_malloc or else the use of the temp_store_directory pragma should be avoided.
+Except when requested by the temp_store_directory pragma, SQLite does not free the memory that sqlite3_temp_directory points to.
+If the application wants that memory to be freed, it must do so itself, taking care to only do so after all database connection objects have been destroyed.

 Note to Windows Runtime users: The temporary directory must be set prior to calling sqlite3_open or sqlite3_open_v2.
 Otherwise, various features that require the use of temporary files may fail.
 Here is an example of how to do this using C++ with the Windows Runtime: